craigkerstiens/monkigras-2014-live-notes/2014-01-31/02-Elaine-Lennox-The-need-for-speed.md

 5. The rollback debate
 6. Feedback = king.
 App insight = essential.
 (Rely on your users to improve the app, not to tell you it doesn't work.)
 7. You can't automate a culture of quality.

+Displayed some stats that show continuous delivery gets results...

+* Increase in revenue
+* Increased collaboration between departments
+* Reduced time to market
+* Improved quality of deployed applications
+* Reduction in spend on development and operations